Part 222 - APPLICATION OF LABOR LAWS TO GOVERNMENT ACQUISITIONS

 (b) No funds appropriated or otherwise made available by the Fiscal Year 2010 Defense Appropriations Act (Pub.
 L. 111-118) or subsequent DoD appropriations acts may be expended unless the contractor certifies that it requires each covered subcontractor to agree not to enter into, and not to take any action to enforce, any provision of any agreement, as described in paragraph (a) of this section, with respect to any employee or independent contractor performing work related to such subcontract.

-This requirement does not apply to the acquisition of commercial items (including commercially available off-the-shelf items).
+This requirement does not apply to the acquisition of commercial products or commercial services (including commercially available off-the-shelf items).

 (a) The Secretary of Defense may waive, in accordance with paragraphs (b) through (d) of this section, the applicability of paragraphs (a) or (b) of 222.7402 , to a particular contract or subcontract, if the Secretary or the Deputy Secretary personally determines that the waiver is necessary to avoid harm to national security interests of the United States, and that the term of the contract or subcontract is not longer than necessary to avoid such harm.